gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 ---

-## AvantImport plugin
+## Prerequisites

-To import CSV data, the [AvantImport](../plugins/avantimport.md) plugin must be installed.
+To import CSV data:

-!!! note ""
+-   The [AvantImport](../plugins/avantimport.md) plugin must be installed
-    You must be logged into Omeka as a super administrator to use AvantImport.
+-   You must be logged into Omeka as a super user.
 If logged in with a lesser role, **AvantImport** will not appear in Omeka's left admin menu.

 ## Preparation